This year, we’re reminding folks that It’s Always Earth Day.

-Welcome to Earth Month+ 2025, the hub for all the events and resources we’re sharing this Earth Month!
+Welcome to Earth Month+ 2026, the hub for all the events and resources we’re sharing – because every day is Earth Day.

-Clean Fairfax is hosting our annual Earth Daze celebration on Saturday, April 12th, 2025.
-We’re also supporting cleanups and community events across Fairfax County.
-Check out the 2025 Earth Month+ calendar below.
+Clean Fairfax is not hosting our annual Earth Daze celebration this year, but we are supporting cleanups, making presentations, and attending community events across Fairfax County.
+Check out the 2026 Earth Month+ calendar below.
 We hope you’ll join the fun and pitch in to Rethink the 3 Rs: Rethink, Refuse, Reduce, Reuse, Repair, Repurpose, Rot, and THEN Recycle – not just on Earth Day, and not only during Earth Month, but whenever you have the opportunity!

 Tip: Click the “+Google Calendar” above to add this to your own calendar!